ansys/pyansys-dev-guide/doc/source/packaging/build-systems.rst

 - The default Python package installer, `pip`_, expected `setuptools`_ to be the default build system tool, excluding others like `flit`_ and `poetry`_.

-Previous reasons lead to the acceptance of the `PEP 517`_ and `PEP 518`_.
+These problems led to the acceptance of `PEP 517`_ and `PEP 518`_.

 PEP 517
 -------

-The `PEP 517` allowed Python developers to specify the build-backend tool to generate the artifacts.
-As seen in :numref:`build system diagram` figure, the most popular backends are provided by:
+`PEP 517` allows Python developers to specify the build-backend tool for generating artifacts.
+As seen in the :numref:`build system diagram` figure, these are the most popular backends:

-- `Setuptools`_ very popular but lacks from build time dependency declaration and it is difficult to extend.
+- `Setuptools`_ , while very popular, lacks build time dependency declaration and is difficult to extend.
 - `Flit`_ is a lightweight build system tool for Python.
 - `Poetry`_ focuses on dependency management and environment isolation.

-The `PEP 517` introduced the ``build-backend`` key inside the ``[build-system]`` table in the ``pyproject.toml``.
+`PEP 517` introduced the ``build-backend`` key inside the ``[build-system]`` table in the ``pyproject.toml``.